 In 1987, the European Commission in a landmark Green Paper declared its aspiration to create the Single European Market (SEM) in telecommunications.
 Given the historic path of development of telecommunications across the then 12 members of the EU, this was a radical statement of intent.
 Until the early 1980s, the provision of telecommunications services was almost exclusively state-centric, in the hands of a series of monopoly state-owned Postal, Telegraph and Telephone (PTT) administrations.
 However, by the late 1980s, there were signs of disruptive change to what was one of the most stable of the utility sectors.
 First in the UK, and, thereafter, across a number of the leading economic members of the EU, telecommunications came to be considered a sector in which market competition could be developed in new service areas and internationalisation countenanced, to some extent at least.
-For the EU, a policy 'window of opportunity' thus materialised which the European Commission, interested in expanding its set of policy responsibilities, proved keen to exploit (Schneider, Dang-Nguyen and Werle 1994).
+For the EU, a policy 'window of opportunity' thus materialised which the European Commission, interested in expanding its acquis where feasible, proved keen to exploit (Schneider, Dang-Nguyen and Werle 1994).
 Thus began a by now well-documented policy journey in pursuit of the SEM in telecommunications.

-Twenty years on, the Commission's latest review of the state of the telecommunications sector illustrated that whilst a transformation has occurred in the governance of telecommunications across a now 27 member EU, the completion of the SEM is still a policy goal.
-At the national level, monopoly state ownership has been replaced by comprehensive and detailed independent public regulation of a complex, differentiated series of telecommunications markets (Thatcher 1999).
-At the EU level, a plethora of legislation - the Electronic Communications Regulatory Framework (ECRF) in its current incarnation - sets the broad conditions for competitive functioning of these telecommunications markets (Humphreys and Simpson 2005).
-However, the Commission has articulated the persistence of a number of core impediments to competition.
-As a solution, it initially proposed radical institutional expansion at the EU level in the form of the European Electronic Communications Market Authority (EECMA) (European Commission 2007).
+Twenty years on, in the Commission's current review of the state of the telecommunications sector, it is clear that whilst a transformation has occurred in the governance of telecommunications across a by now 27 member EU, the completion of the SEM is still a policy goal.
+At the national level, monopoly state ownership has been replaced by comprehensive and detailed independent regulation of a complex, differentiated series of telecommunications markets (Thatcher 1999).
+At the EU level, a plethora of legislation - the Electronic Communications Regulatory Framework (ECRF) in its current incarnation - sets the broad conditions for competitive functioning of these telecommunications markets across Europe (Humphreys and Simpson 2005).
+However, the European Commission, charged with the task of monitoring the development of the ECRF, has articulated in its review the existence and stubborn persistence of a number of core impediments to competition.
+Its proposed solution is the creation of a European Electronic Communications Markets Authority (EECMA), the background to and nature and implications of which are the subject of this paper.